russery/pm-trainer/README.md

 1. **That's all folks!** At this point, PM Trainer will open a browser window requesting you to authenticate the app with Strava (standard Oauth2 workflow).

 ## Connecting Sensors
 If you have an ANT+ dongle connected when PM Trainer is launched, it will automatically select the first heartrate monitor and power meter that it sees.
-Note that this could cause issues if you have more than one of these active (e.g., two people wearing heartrate monitors in range).
+Note that this could cause issues if you have more than one of these active (e.g., if there are two people wearing heartrate monitors in range, it's uncertain which one will be picked up by PM Trainer).
+This will be fixed someday by Issue: https://github.com/russery/pm-trainer/issues/10.

 ### Compatible Sensors and Dongles
 PM Trainer hasn't been tested with many different dongles or sensors, but here are ones it is known to work with: